Our Early Years Team (Nursery and Reception) consists of Lauren, Nicola and Hazel. To learn more about them please see our Meet The Staff page.

 They will continue to develop large-muscle movements (gross motor skills) by making large movements (shapes, lines etc) in the air using streamers and squares of materials and by climbing up apparatus, outdoors.

-They will continue to develop manipulation, control and fine motor skills (during free play) by holding tools and using scissors and playdough and through regular dough disco.
+They will continue to develop manipulation, control and fine motor skills (during free play) by holding tools and using scissors.
+When using playdough, they will be encouraged to (roll, splat, flatten, squeeze and pinch it.
+This will be done through regular dough disco.

 They will continue to move in a range of ways (during free play) such as: running, jumping, crawling, rolling, walking.